StenopePHP/Stenope/doc/loading-content.md

 The ContentManager uses slugs to identify your content.

-The `slug` argument must exactly matche the static file name in your content directory.
+The `slug` argument must exactly match the static file name in your content directory.

 Example: `$contentManager->getContent(Article::class, 'how-to-train-your-dragon');` will fetch the `content/articles/how-to-train-your-dragon.md` article.